AshOnDiscord/fuckle/README.md

 # Fuckle
 Low quality Wordle copy with vanilla js and css with html
 Might fix some of the issues, might not
-<sup>Named fuckle since you get fucked over by my shitty code C:</sup>
-also idk why this is outdated code and why i never pushed v2
+Named fuckle since you get fucked over by my shitty code C: also idk why this is outdated code and why i never pushed v2